AY2425S2-CS2113-T11b-3/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.
 The `apptList` will be initialized with stored appointment data (if exists).

 Step 2.
-The user adds multiple appointments using the addAppointment operation.
-If successful, the system logs the addition and updates the saved file.
+The user adds multiple appointments using the addAppt operation.
+If successful, the system updates the saved file.

 ![Add appointment Sequence Diagram](./assets/appointmentImages/AddApptSequenceDiagram.png)